 - Anyone who possess the knowledge, skills and abilities to perform the essential job functions with or without reasonable accommodation.

-Those selected as members of the Citizen Volunteer Program will work in the districts and bureaus of the Miami-Dade Police Department located throughout the County.
+Those selected as members of the Citizen's Volunteer Program will work in the districts and bureaus of the Miami-Dade Police Department located throughout the County.
 This may include Miami-Dade Police Department Headquarters in Doral.
-You may also be selected to work special events.
+You may be selected to work special events.
 Positions are available primarily during business hours Monday through Friday.
 Tasks include:

 - Clerical support - general office duties